rafabkny/rafabkny/README.md

 ### Hi there 👋,
 I am **Rafael** (aka Configutron Prime), a **Full Stack Product Manager** you probably haven't met yet.
-My happy place is the part of the development cycle where I get to work with developers and turn product requirements into usable features.
+My happy place is the part of the Product Development Life Cycle where I get to work with developers and turn product requirements into usable features.

-:shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the gut-wrenching process of getting there?</br>
+:shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the gut-wrenching/exciting process of getting there?</br>
 Most people don't, but <b>I DO</b>!

 <p>